DAS-RCN/DAS_metadata/README.md

 ## Getting started

+0. Optional to use our reader-friendly website [url](https://das-metadata.gitbook.io/das-metadata-standard-by-das-rcn/)
 1. Read the DAS metadata [terms and definitions](./term/README.md)
 2. Download [templates](./template/README.md) for the standardized attributes
 3. Explore our [example gallery](./example/README.md) for DAS metadata in different deployment scenarios.